 Our linear robotic systems feature a high degree of adaptability and a compact design.
-Here you can see, for example, a MULTILIFT V performing complete assembly or in human-robot cooperation, how a MULTILIFT H gently removes delicate items, or how a MULTILIFT SELECT can effectively handle heavy molded parts.
+Here you can see, for example, a MULTILIFT V performing complete assembly or in human-robot cooperation, how a MULTILIFT H gently removes delicate items, or how a MULTILIFT SELECT can effectively handle heavy moulded parts.

-Playful demonstration of the potential of automation
+A playful demonstration of the potential of automation

 Efficient automation of smaller unit volumes

 When operators and robotic systems work hand-in-hand, automation solutions can be worthwhile even for the production of small and medium-sized batches.
 In the example shown here, feed systems for inserts are dispensed with, and the gripper equipment is simplified.
 Fast and flexible product changeovers are therefore possible.

 Protected by a light curtain, the operator manually positions the axles of a toy buggy in the gripper of a MULTILIFT V during the injection moulding cycle.
 Firstly, this human/robotic interaction reduces the capital expenditure on automation.
 Secondly, thanks to the reproducible, ergonomic processes, it enhances process reliability and productivity.
 What's more, changeover is much simpler and the time a fully automated system requires for this step is shortened from 5 to 3.5 hours.

 A hydraulic ALLROUNDER S injection moulding machine produces a four-piece buggy: the wheels are moulded onto two metal axles while the roof and chassis are produced simultaneously.
 A vertically-operating MULTILIFT V robotic systems performs insertion and removal of the individual parts and complete assembly of the buggy.